 Adjunct Professor (Institute for Terrestrial and Planetary Atmospheres), 1994-97

 Earth energy budget and climate change: Relating global temperature change, forcing, and climate sensitivity, mainly through observations.
 A major puzzle is why Earth's temperature has not increased as much as expected from the forcing by the increased loading of atmospheric greenhouse gases.
 Depending on the magnitude of offsetting forcing by anthropogenic tropospheric aerosols this could imply either a lower climate sensitivty than generally assumed (low aerosol forcing) or a commitment to much greater increase in global temperature than has been observed already.
 To my thinking quantitative resolution of this question is the key issue facing the climate change research community, with major societal implications.

 Cloud optical depth and structure at centimeter scales: High-resolution digital photography such as the background image on this web page permits detailed examination of cloud structure.
-See Retrieval of Images of Optical Depth of Thin Clouds at Centimeter Scales by High-Resolution Photography from the Surface.
+See High-Resolution Photography of Clouds from the Surface: Retrieval of Optical Depth of Thin Clouds down to Centimeter Scales.

 Role of tropospheric aerosols as shortwave forcing agents: Anthropogenic aerosols, derived mainly from combustion-related processes, influence Earth's climate by scattering solar radiation and by modifying the properties of clouds, enhancing their albedo (reflectance) and lifetimes against precipitation formation, both of which effects decrease absorption of solar radiation by the planet and thus exert a cooling effect on climate.
 Our 1992 paper in Science, which provided initial global estimates of this forcing effect by anthropogenic sulfate aerosols, has been enormously influential with over 3000 citations to date.